 Home- time Arrangements

 If for any reason you are likely to be late collecting your child, please call the school office.
-If children are uncollected from school then we will take action in line with our ‘Children Uncollected from School’ policy.

 The Government has produced new regulations and it is the policy of the Local Authority that family holidays should not be taken.
 NO HOLIDAYS DURING TERM TIME WILL BE AUTHORISED.
 If you feel you have special circumstances to warrant time off during term-time then it is the parent’s responsibility to apply to the school for leave of absence during school time.